MarcinOrlowski/octoprint-monitor/README.md

 ## Installation ##

-Download `octoprint-monitor.plasmoid` file from Release section.
+Download `octoprint-monitor.plasmoid` file from [project Release section](https://github.com/MarcinOrlowski/octoprint-monitor/releases_.
 Then you can install it either via Panel's GUI, by clicking "Add widgets", then "Get new widgets..." on the bottom of newly opened widget chooser, then click "Install from local file..." and eventually selecting downloaded `octoprint-monitor.plasmoid` file.